Bonnie Vale campground

 Get driving directions

-Bonnie Vale campground is in the Bundeena precinct of Royal National Park.
-To get there from Sutherland:
+Bonnie Vale campground is in the Bundeena area of Royal National Park.
+To get there from Audley:

-- From Audley, drive across Audley Weir and continue along Sir Bertram Stevens Drive for approximately 10km
+- Drive across Audley Weir and continue along Sir Bertram Stevens Drive for around 10km

 - As you enter the town, turn left onto Sea Breeze Lane and follow the signs.